Xevious202/DevNet-Docker101/README.md

   * Click `Create` at the bottom of the page
     * You will land on the `VM Instances` page
   * Select `Connect -> Open in Browser Window` to open SSH session
-3. Copy down the `External IP` field!
+3. Copy down the `External IP` field
+  * Note: This IP will likely change when instance is powered off/on

 ## Install [Docker] CE
 1. Uninstall old versions